-People mainly commiting to benefits are much more likely to leave for slightly better ones and your competitors can easily copy your benefits, but never your brand.
+People mainly committing to benefits are much more likely to leave for slightly better ones and your competitors can easily copy your benefits, but never your brand.
 This is unique to each company and the culture it stems from.
 The stronger the connection is between your employees and your brand is, the harder it will be for your competitors to lure and sway them with benefits.

 Moreso, people get accustomed to benefits, while brand connection keeps growing in time.
 That’s why brands generate ambassadors, while benefits can only create short term satisfaction, essentially leasing or renting loyalty.

-Keep that in mind next time you hear people saying there is a high attrition rate in their (certain segments of) their workforce because of the nature of the work, the benefits they provide, the competition in their local market and all other non brand related reasons (read excuses).
+Keep that in mind next time you hear people saying there is a high attrition rate in (certain segments of) their workforce because of the nature of the work, the benefits they provide, the competition in their local market and all other non brand related reasons (read excuses).

 My first manager used to say that excuses are like a**holes, because everyone has them and they all stink.
 Nothing can be more true about failing invest in your employer brand.
 That’s like failing to invest into knowing you who are.
 It will make you end up with the wrong people.
 People that are with you for all the wrong reasons, people that just want to take.